 OVERKILL’s The Walking Dead is a co-op survival game in which you can play with friends or through matchmaking cause, let’s face it, not all your friends are going to make it… A sad fact I know, but you must accept that not everyone is going to make it when the time comes.
 So, as in the Walking Dead TV show or comics, you have to form new groups and friends in order to survive.
 However, these people may have your back when you need them or only care about their own survival.
 Such is true here as some players will revive you when you’re in trouble and others will just insult you and complain about ‘n00bs’.
 I mean really, the game has only just come out so we’re all noobs; assholes!
 There’s no in-game audio chat, at times I’m glad of this, but trying to communicate how to solve puzzles can be a pain.
 You can type messages which come up on the screen but chances are you’ll get attacked while trying to do this.

 Now just like in TV zombie apocalypses, you have to learn new skills and adapt in order to survive.
 OVERKILL’s The Walking Dead doesn’t really provide you with much instruction, you have to figure things out for yourself and that means it will take a little perseverance before you get to grips with what you have to do.
-You start off with a simple enough mission involving defending your camp from walkers which have been set on you by a group called ‘the family’.
+You start off with a simple enough mission involving defending your camp from walkers who have been set on you by a group called ‘the family’.
 This involves laying defences, repairing gates and killing off waves of walkers with your team.
-After this, you unlock missions which have a story and are longer as you work your way through the level trying to complete the main objective.
+After this, you unlock missions that have a story and are longer as you work your way through the level trying to complete the main objective.
 Usually, this is along the lines of stealing supplies and getting them to the extract location while fending off walkers and the family, among other enemy factions.
 These missions are broken up with more ‘defend the camp’ missions which get harder as you unlock them.

 As you level up, you get skill points which you can use to upgrade your characters skill trees in areas such as health and stamina improvements and weapon proficiency.
 You may also find survivors along the way within the missions which you can assign tasks to which helps build up your camp.
 The progress they make can unlock more skills for both you and your camp.

 You get the choice of four characters to start with as well as another two to unlock and more which are being added over time.
-Each has their own roles.
+Each has its own roles.
 You have Heather the scout, Aiden the tank, Grant the tactician and Maya who is the support role and who I chose to start playing with.

-What’s nice is there appears to be multiple routes which you can take in order to complete each level, as I found out by playing with different groups.
+What’s nice is there appear to be multiple routes which you can take in order to complete each level, as I found out by playing with different groups.
 Sometimes I did find myself all alone as I had gone the way I was familiar with and everyone had gone a different way.
 Not to worry though, if you get overwhelmed and die then when you respawn you’ll be with your team again.
 There are also times where it will teleport you to your allies if they progress to a new area.
 However, I found this to be a bit buggy as one time I was stuck in a room with a ladder which you’re meant to climb down – every time I went down, I ended up back in the room at the top?!
 Another time I got returned to the map screen for no apparent reason.

 There are bugs that need to be fixed for sure, and they can be frustrating, but I am enjoying the game.
 The game has seasons and right now only season one is available – this gives you 10 main story missions plus all the side bits I mentioned earlier.